 When they travelled to Stamford Bridge in October, they had already suffered a humiliating 8-2 loss at Old Trafford – a defeat which encouraged Arsène Wenger to dip into the transfer kitty.

+Juan Mata’s goal 10 minutes from time then drew Chelsea level.
 Terry and his charges had clawed it back, and they were ready to go on the offensive in the closing stages.
-But then…

 The beauty of a slip from a top player comes from how it shows their quite literal fallibility.